-Looking for resort style living?
+Looking for a resort-style living?
 Looking for a Condo with a view?
 Condominiums offer great amenities like a pool, fitness center, clubhouse, and many others.

 We know waterfront property and waterfront Condominiums.
 Whether it’s Sarasota, Venice, Englewood, Long Boat Key, Casey Key, Manasota Key, Anna Marie Island or Port Charlotte Condominium you are looking for, Brad Tritschler is the agent to help you find exactly what you are looking for.

 Experience the ultimate in Condominium living.
-Waterfront Condominiums are ideal for those looking to relocate, retirement, for a second home or even for an investment property.
+Waterfront Condominiums are ideal for those looking to relocate, retire, for a second home, or even for an investment property.

 Venice Florida Real Estate Year-round Average Temperatures and Rainfall

 A third-generation real estate broker in the Venice market area, Brad Tritschler has admirably upheld his family’s record of success and integrity in the business.
 Licensed as a sales agent in Florida since 1992, Brad also holds his broker’s license and has excelled in his field with an accomplished reputation for quality service and results.

 Furthering Brad’s extensive knowledge not just of the market but of real estate, in general, is his seasoned background in construction.
 Brad has personally built homes from the ground up, with hands-on experience in every aspect of building from laying a foundation to adding those final touches like shutters and landscaping.
 Thanks to this, he has a keen eye for value and a sixth sense for matching a buyer with the right home or investment.

 Looking for Venice Florida Waterfront Condominium?
 Call Brad Tritschler at 941-716-1042!

 Condos for sale in Venice FL come in many shapes and forms.